boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 ### Server-side API

-The [Server](/api/Server) hosts the Lobby REST API that can be used to create and join rooms.
+The [Server](/api/Server) hosts the Lobby REST API that can be used to create and join matches.
 It is particularly useful when you want to authenticate clients to prove that they have the right to send actions on behalf of a player.